Rent increase disputes

 Questions to ask when considering a specialist retail valuer

-Before you seek the assistance of the VSBC to appoint a specialist retail valuer, ask yourself has there been substantial effort to:
+Before you seek the assistance of the VSBC to appoint a specialist retail valuer, ask yourself if there been substantial effort to:

 If you have been unsuccessful in agreeing on a rental amount as well as the choice of a valuer, contact the VSBC.
 In these cases, the Retail Leases Act 2003 (the Act) sets out certain requirements for the appointment of a specialist retail valuer.